jruby/jruby-rack/README.md

 Otherwise you'll need to download the latest [jar release][2], drop it into the *WEB-INF/lib* directory and configure the `RackFilter` in your application's *web.xml* (see following examples).

-Alternatively you can use a server built upon JRuby-Rack such as [Trinidad][3] with sensible defaults, without the need to configure a deployment descriptor.

 ### Rails